Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Non-intersecting line ensembles and their integrable and probabilistic analysis

-Our conclusions in this paper include: \begin{itemize} \item in Theorem~\ref{t.rnbound}, an assertion of the close resemblance between Brownian bridge and affinely shifted curves in the Airy line ensemble, expressed as the finiteness of a super polynomial moment of the Radon-Nikodym derivative of the ensemble's curves; \item in Theorem~\ref{t.neargeod} and Corollary~\ref{c.neargeod}, the solution of a natural problem concerning the probability of the presence of several near geodesics with macroscopically similar weights in Brownian LPP; \item and, in Theorem~\ref{t.othereigen}, control on the tails of edge eigenvalues in the Gaussian unitary ensemble that extend results presently known only for the top eigenvalue. \end{itemize} In proving these results, we will introduce a general technique, the {\em jump ensemble method}, for proving upper bounds on the probabilities of events associated to ensembles of random curves that enjoy the Brownian Gibbs property; the technique is applicable after the natural $(t^{2/3},t^{1/3})$ scaling is taken.
+In the preceding section, we informally stated some of this article's principal conclusions, in the form of Theorem~\ref{t.bridge.informal} and~\ref{t.neargeod.informal}, with a view to their role in a broader study of scaled Brownian LPP.
+Now that we focus on the article's main conclusions apart from this role, we may summarise them thus: \begin{itemize} \item In Theorem~\ref{t.rnbound}, an assertion of the close resemblance between Brownian bridge and affinely shifted curves in the Airy line ensemble, expressed as the finiteness of a super polynomial moment of the Radon-Nikodym derivative of the ensemble's curves.
+The same techniques yield Theorem~\ref{t.bridge.informal}.
+These powerful, unit-order scale, results are achieved by pursuing the Brownian Gibbs technique introduced in~\cite{AiryLE}. \item In Theorem~\ref{t.airymodcon}(1), we prove that the {\rm Airy}$_2$ process has modulus of continuity of at most the order of $x^{1/2} \big( \log x^{-1} \big)^{1/2}$.
+The polylogarithmic power law may be expected to be sharp.
+In Theorem~\ref{t.airymodcon}(2), we see that the same process varies by more than $\e^{1/2} K$ on a given interval of length~$\e$ with probability at most $\exp \big\{ - O(1) K^{3/2} \big\}$ for any large enough $K$. \item In Theorem~\ref{t.neargeod} and Corollary~\ref{c.neargeod}, we present the solution of a natural {\em high-weight multi-polymer watermelon rarity} problem in Brownian LPP.
+This solution was informally stated in Theorem~\ref{t.neargeod.informal}. \item In Theorem~\ref{t.othereigen}, control on the tails of edge eigenvalues in the Gaussian unitary ensemble that extends results presently known only for the top eigenvalue. \end{itemize}

-The Brownian Gibbs technique is proving fruitful, and we believe that it may remain so for several directions of inquiry.
-The solution of the near geodesic exponent problem in Theorem~\ref{t.neargeod} is likely to be valuable for studying the coalesence structure of geodesics in Brownian LPP after $(t^{2/3},t^{1/3})$ scaling.
-This topic is pertinent in an inquiry into tightness and regularity properties in the class of universal objects such as the Airy sheet associated to the anticipated renormalization fixed point of the KPZ universality class.
-In~\cite{CQR2015}, some key aspects of the conjectural KPZ point, such as the Airy sheet, are described non-rigorously.
+Leaving aside this article's role as a supplier of important tools for the broader Brownian LPP study, the guiding concept of the article is the use of the Brownian Gibbs property as a valuable probabilistic tool in the study of non-intersecting line ensembles.
+Beyond the concrete consequences that we have mentioned, the article introduces a general technique, the {\em jump ensemble method}, for proving upper bounds on the probabilities of events associated to ensembles of random curves that enjoy the Brownian Gibbs property.
+The method achieves outcomes, such as the membership in all $L^p$-spaces of the Radon-Nikydom derivative of the affinely adjusted Airy$_2$ process with respect to Brownian bridge, that have hitherto been out of reach; the article raises the prospect of reaching further such conclusions, and the jump ensemble method has been presented in a guise that we hope will permit its further application.